denniruz/devops-challenge/rest api/README.md

 DESCRIPTIOIN:

-This will start an api that listens on port 5000 that will do the following:
+This will start an API that listens on port 5000 that will do the following:

 - Accept PUT requests to /words
 - Stores a count of words that have been sent